 A Dream and a New Dairy Farm in Armenia

-Note from Jeff – Joseph understood that God placed him where he was for a reason.
-As I write this newsletter I am in Armenia.
-We just signed the papers to purchase the 17-acre dairy farm that we have been praying about.
+May 2021 Newsletter – Note from Jeff: Joseph understood that God placed him where he was for a reason.
+As I write I am in Armenia.
+We just signed papers to purchase the 17-acre dairy farm.
 I started this trip not knowing whether we would be successful or not.
 Thank you for your prayers and support for this project.
-I look forward to you being a blessing to many people here in Armenia through Mercy Projects.

 13 Years Ago in Armenia